The Poet cover art

 I believe every word you say.
 That was always my mistake.

-Bright, promising Emma is entangled in a toxic romance with her old professor—and she's losing control.
+Bright, promising Emma is entangled in a toxic romance with her old professor - and she's losing control.

 In their small Oxford home, he manipulates and undermines her every thought and act.
 Soon, he will push her to the limit and she must decide: to remain quiet and submit, or to take her revenge.

-©2022 Louisa Reid (P)2022 Penguin Audio
+© Louisa Reid 2022 (P) Penguin Audio 2022

-Genre Fiction Psychological Women's Fiction Fiction Suspense
+Genre Fiction Literary Fiction Psychological Women's Fiction Fiction Suspense

 All stars